Nafeesat Rabiu-Adebayo · PhD · PMP · PMI-ACP · AWS Cloud Practitioner

 Get In Touch

-Whether you need a rigorous evaluation, a strategic framework, or someone who can walk into the gap between your institution and the people it serves, this is the conversation to have.
+Whether you need a rigorous evaluation, a technology strategy, agricultural content that moves people, or someone who understands both the soil and the spreadsheet, this is the conversation to start.

-Henderson, Nevada · Available for Remote & Global Engagements
+Henderson, Nevada · Available for Local and International Projects